-With the loss of the Milham Ford Building, the College Chapel has moved to a temporary location in South 45 (in the Sacher Wing of South Building).
-It will reside here for the next two years until our new buildings give the College a permanent Chapel.
-Please see the Chapel Term Card for the events calendar (attached and also on the chapel noticeboard in the entrance vestibule to South Building, by the dining hall).
+With the loss of the Milham Ford Building to make way for our new buildings, the College Chapel moved to a temporary location in South 45 (in the Sacher Wing of South Building).
+With input from the JCR, MCR and SCR, St Hilda's Governing Body decided to create a multi-faith room when our new buildings open in autumn 2020.
+This will be an inviting and inclusive space, to which all members of College will be welcome.
+The decision reflects St Hilda’s continued commitment to inclusivity.
+Until then, we will continue to hold termly events in the temporary Chapel.
+Please see the Chapel Term Card for the events calendar (on the chapel noticeboard in the entrance vestibule to South Building, by the Dining hall).
 Please also feel free to use South 45 as a quiet space for contemplation and prayer.

-The Revd Canon Brian Mountford MBE was until recently was Vicar of the University Church.
+Canon Mountford was until recently Vicar of the University Church.
 The College also appoints one or two undergraduate Chapel Assistants each year to help organise and publicise chapel events.
 In addition, the Chaplain organises occasional services such as baptisms, marriages, and memorial services.
 In September he conducts the Annual Gaudy Service in College.

 Compline is said in South 45 every Tuesday during term time at 8pm.